b0br4nks/musc/README.md

 ### Usage

-If you wanna use the Musc compiler separately from its code base you only need two things:
+If you wanna use the Musc compiler separately from its codebase you only need two things:
 - [./musc.py](./musc.py) - the compiler itself,
 - [./std/](./std/) - the standard library.